 MATHEMATICS

-A total of 16 mathematics credits is required.
-If a student receives a waiver for Calculus I and/or II or transfers in courses with fewer credits than the corresponding JHU course credits, they must make up the difference by completing additional mathematics coursework.
+A minimum of 16 mathematics credits is required.
+If a student receives a waiver for Calculus I and/or II, or transfers courses with fewer credits than the corresponding JHU courses, they must make up the difference by completing additional mathematics coursework.
+A course used to satisfy the FA2 Probability and Statistics requirement (see the FA2 section above for acceptable courses) may also count toward the mathematics credit requirement, if needed.

-Grades of C- or higher are required to apply for FA2 requirements; otherwise, grades of D or higher are required.
+Grades of C- or higher are required for courses applied to the FA2 requirement.
+For all other mathematics courses, grades of D or higher are required.

-A total of 30 credits is required from Basic Sciences and Advanced Sciences courses.
-Students who receive exam credit for Physics I and are waived from the corresponding lab, or who transfer in science courses with fewer credits, must ensure they still complete a combined total of 30 credits to fulfill the Basic Sciences and Advanced Sciences requirements.
+A minimum of 30 credits in Basic Sciences and Advanced Sciences courses is required.
+Students who receive exam credit for Physics I and are waived from the corresponding lab, or who transfer chemistry or physics courses with fewer credits than the equivalent JHU courses, must still complete a combined minimum of 30 credits to satisfy the Basic Sciences and Advanced Sciences requirements.

 BASIC SCIENCES